MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - AIs are used in the board room to advise directors/VPs, capture and track decision and actions and summarize and analyze information
 - Advanced human-machine interfaces are in careful use, which may include active monitoring of conversations and activities, prospective advice and insights.
 - Cognitive business is built into the organization by design.
 It pervades staffing criteria, product and process development, sales and marketing strategy and pervades operations.
 - There are active processes for personal and organizational knowledge transfer to AI assistants and partners.
-This ensure the AIs can use expertise embodied in people and the organsiation to create more informed content, take better decision and act on behalf of people in the system.
+This ensure the AIs can use expertise embodied in people and the organization to create more informed content, take better decision and act on behalf of people in the system.
 This may involve something akin to AI Apprenticeships.

 #### 500 Technology